 Many times, those new to classical music are nervous about attending concerts because they don’t know what to expect in terms of concert etiquette, and they may have heard that it is kind of “stuffy” with lots of rules.
 Relax!
 Classical music isn’t as intimidating as you might think.
-Use the tips on this page as a starting point to help you fully experience the wonderful classical music performed by the Arapahoe Philharmonic, whether it is your first time attending an orchestral concert or you are a seasoned concertgoer.
+Use the tips on this page as a starting point to help you fully experience the wonderful classical music performed by the Arapahoe Philharmonic, whether it is your first time attending an orchestral concert or you are a seasoned concert-goer.

 Our performers will generally be in formal attire, unless we are having a special themed event such as our Trailriders collaboration or a “Night at the Movies” program.
 As an audience member, however, you can wear whatever is comfortable for you.
 A good guide might be your personal dress code for dinner with friends, or “smart casual.”
 But you will probably see other concert-goers in everything from relatively dressy attire to a T-shirt and jeans, so you can feel comfortable wearing anything in this range.
 If you wear a hat, don’t forget to remove it during the performance so as not to block anyone’s view of the stage.

 Cellular Telephones and Pagers

 Please silence your cell phones, pagers, alarms, and other audible electronic devices before the concert begins.
 But, feel free to check in or tweet your location before you put your phone away.
 We love engaging with audience members on social media!
 We do ask, however, that you do not use flash when taking photos during the concert and that you are mindful to not disturb your seat neighbors.
 Phone screens give off more light than you’d think in a darkened hall!